 Vodafone is most certainly the comeback kid, restoring itself after its reputation-shattering network hiccups in 2010.
 The Voda team has put in the hard work to make the network more robust than it was before, introduced fast 4G speeds, and now offer coverage to 95.3% of the population.
 As their advertising says, it’s no longer a one horse race.

-But if we are watching the Vodafone movie, then we’re in the slow-motion bit where the boxer is picking themselves up off the canvas.
-There is strength and momentum, but the fight is far from over.
-Vodafone still has millions of Australians to convince that the dark days are behind them before it can really eat into Telstra and Optus market share.
+Which is great, but Vodafone still has millions of Australians to convince that the dark days are behind them before it can really eat into Telstra and Optus market share.

-The greatest strength Vodafone has is that it belongs to a global company and is able to offer much better international rates for travellers than anyone else.
+It's greatest strength is that it belongs to a global company and is able to offer much better international rates for travellers than anyone else.
 Red Roaming is an excellent initiative and Vodafone should be high on your consideration list if you love heading overseas.